Reasonable Faith Baltimore

 Goldilocks Zone

-You remember Goldilocks and the Three Bears, right?
-That charming children’s story about a tiny home-invading criminal who breaks and enters, steals food, trashes the furniture, and then naps on private property like she pays the mortgage?
+You remember Goldilocks and the Three Bears.
+That charming children’s story about a tiny home-invading criminal who breaks in and steals food, trashes the furniture, and then naps on private property like she pays the mortgage?
 Yes, that one.
+Goldilocks had one major flaw—she was picky.
+Not a normal picky.
+NASA-level picky.

 Everything had to be “just right”: